Cyrusz55/Cyrus-careers-website/README.md

 # Cyrus-careers-website
-this is a website built by the user as a practice for web development using flask.
+this is a website built by Cyrus Ndung'u an electrical and electronics student as a practice for web development using flask.